DiogoBranco99/FamilyInspire/README.md

 children attain  healthier domestic habits can be achieved more easily by implementing a points-based reward system for completing tasks.

 Project Authors:
-Diogo Branco
+Diogo Branco,
-José Domingues
+José Domingues,
-Raúl Alves
+Raúl Alves,
 Brian Marques